TodePond/TodePondDotCom/wikiblogarden/london/canon/chaos/no-escape/readme.md

 New York is not San Francisco.

+San Francisco is not London.

-London is not San Francisco.
+London is not Manchester.

+Bret Victor is not London.

-I am not Bret Victor.
+And I am not Bret Victor.

 Or am I...?